-These are the best gluten free blueberry muffins!
+These are the best paleo blueberry muffins!
 They have the most amazing flavour and are so easy to make.
 These healthy muffins are made with almond flour so they are high in protein and are also dairy free.
 Enjoy these delicious muffins for breakfast or as a snack.

 Why you will love this recipe:

-- They are easy to make and are ready in under 30 minutes.
+- They are simple and easy to make and are ready in under 30 minutes.

-- Even though these muffins are grain free and dairy free you would never know it!
+- Even though these homemade muffins are grain free, gluten free and dairy free you would never know it!
 They have the best moist, just came from the bakery, texture!

 - These muffins have the perfect amount of sweetness.
 They aren't too sweet but they also aren't tart.